todor147/CS4084_Group_1/README.md

 ## Overview

-This document outlines the technical specifications for developing a Health and Wellness Tracker Android application written in Java.
-The application aims to help users monitor various aspects of their health including steps, water intake, sleep, mood, workouts, and meals.
+This document outlines the technical specifications for a Health and Wellness Tracker Android application written in Java.
+The application helps users monitor various aspects of their health including steps, water intake, sleep, mood, workouts, meditation, and meals through an intuitive interface with a centralized dashboard.

 ## Target Platform